atlregional/atltransit.org/pages/home.md

 		<a href="/about/history" class="thumbnail thumbnail-link main-item">
 			<div class="caption">
 				<h3>What is ATLtransit?</h3>
 				<p class="">ATLtransit is <em>the</em> regional transit information hub.
-Whether you're looking for tools or tips, you've come to the right place.</p>
+Whether you're looking for tools, tips or trip planning, you've come to the right place.</p>
 			</div>
 		</a>
 	</div>